ikskuh/spu-mark-ii/documentation/app-notes/AN003 - Writing efficient code.md

-# Writing efficient code

-> TODO: Write document

-Contents:

-- Using conditionals and when should one use a cond. jump?
+## Using conditionals or "When should I use a conditional jump?"

-- Merging instructions and combine effects
+## Merging instructions and combine effects